 This is a sterile abdominal surgery, and our surgeon starts the pre-surgical process by using special soap to clean his hands

-In ferret surgery we have to pay particular attention to low body temperature (hypothermia) and low blood sugar (hypoglycemia).
+In ferret surgery pay particular attention to low body temperature (hypothermia) and low blood sugar (hypoglycemia).
 They are placed next to special hot water bottles throughout the procedure.

 Our patients are carefully monitored to detect any abnormality before it becomes a problem.
 This early warning system is important in such a small animal that is ill and undergoing anesthesia and major surgery.